Linuxfabrik/monitoring-plugins/fortios-firewall-stats/README.md

 # Check "fortios-firewall-stats" - Overview

-Summarizes traffic statistics for all IPv4 and IPv6 firewall policies from Forti Appliances like FortiGate running FortiOS via FortiOS REST API.
+Summarizes traffic statistics for all IPv4 and IPv6 firewall policies from Forti Appliances like a Forti Appliance like FortiGate running FortiOS, using the FortiOS REST API.
 The authentication is done via a single API token (Token-based authentication), not via Session-based authentication, which is stated as "legacy".

 We recommend to run this check every minute.